 - Make sure to use a hair product with SPF to protect your hair from the sun. (ex.
 Semi Dilino Sublime Cristalli Liquid)

-The summer season is approaching and whether you are touching up your hair at home or going for the box dye, always make sure to do your research.
+The fall season is approaching and whether you are touching up your hair at home or going for the box dye, always make sure to do your research.
 If you are unsure of how a color or ingredient mix will interact with your hair, contact your local stylist or salon who can help instruct you on alternatives that won’t damage your hair.

 Since you’ve been home, tell us your tips and tricks you have used to help maintain your color in the comments!